 Another safety item you might want to consider using is a face mask.
 Lye water can throw off some pretty potent vapors and you don’t want to be breathing those in.
 Personally I don’t wear one but I always make sure that my lye water is mixed and cools in a well ventilated place.
 If for some chance you get some lye water splashed on your skin you will need to rinse that area thoroughly.
 It’s only happened to me once and let me tell you that even a tiny drop will make itself felt!

 You will need a variety of containers of which the absolute essential are listed below.
 Ensure that all your containers are heat-proof and that any metal pans or bowls are stainless steel since other metals will react with the lye and soap.
 Any containers that come into contact with Sodium Hydroxide must be kept for soap making purposes only.

 - Deep stainless steel pan for heating your oils – Container for measuring your Sodium Hydroxide granules into.
 Glass, Pyrex, or Polypropylene (PP)

 - Container for measuring your water into and for mixing the Sodium Hydroxide into.
 Needs to be heat and lye resistant.
 Glass, Pyrex, or Polypropylene (PP)

 - Container for measuring your liquid oils into

 In addition to the links in this post I encourage you to visit your local kitchen supply shop, charity/thrift shops, and other places that sell second hand equipment.
-One other point that I’d like to emphasise is that it’s easy to spend a small fortune when starting out making soap.
+One other point that I’d like to emphasize is that it’s easy to spend a small fortune when starting out making soap.
 You don’t need much to get started so try to resist purchasing expensive oils and equipment until you’ve made a few batches and have decided that soap making is for you.
-For your first batches you won’t need more than I’ve outlined in this post.
+For your first batches you won’t need more than I’ve outlined.